Parque Arqueológico do Solstício: Significance

 Evidence has been found near the Rego Grande site and all over the Amazon to suggest that the indigenous people of the region lived in a complex societies that involved both agriculture and a close relationship with the natural environment around them.

 There are also several other megalithic sites in Brazil that follow the curves of the Rego Grande river.
 The fact that these Megalithic sites seem to follow such a pattern suggests that Amazon Stonehenge may have been used as either a ceremonial site and that its structure and cultural significance were shared amount different indigenous communities in pre-Columbian Brazil.

-Despite not knowing the exact use of the Rego Grande site, most scientist agree that it alludes to a pre-Columbian society that was much more complex than previously thought.
+Despite not knowing the exact use of the Rego Grande site, most scientist agree that it alludes to a Pre-Cabraline society that was much more complex than previously thought.